 On the surface, both contracts ask the same question: Will the Fed cut rates in 2025?

-- Another platform phrases it as: “Will the Fed cut rates at or before the Fed’s December 2025 meeting?”
+But look closer.
+Kalshi might phrase it as: "Will the Fed cut rates by December 31, 2025?"
+Another platform could phrase it as: "Will the Fed cut rates at or before the Fed's December 2025 meeting?"
+Those sound similar—but they're not identical.

 Step 2: Counting the Invisible Costs